quale-quest/sql-mvc/doc/Tutorial_validation.md

 	-- uses different regex expressions to the client
 	++ Validating/aborting within a transaction gives the highest level of protection.

+JS Stash validation
+	Update WIP changes to the stash(server and client side), and validate against the stach. set flags in the stash and reload the page with the WIP stash.
+	++ Needs no SQL server cycles.
+	++ uses same validation code server and client side ++ if the server side fails it means the client side was compromised- warn some intrusion attempt detected.
+			- server could discard silently.
+	++ Dropdown list validation, will test both sides but server side protects against hacking on client side.
+	-- weakness, multi stash divs input could allow some sort of update on one stash and compromising another. the designer must be aware of this.

 Server JS validation
 	Need the database field values in a javascript object stored server side before sending the stash to client. run js validation script, if fails, make error message for client ++ uses same validation code server and client side

-Client side JS validation

 How does this get implemented in SQL-MVC ?
-	Named validator classes are stored in memory, when they are used in the model or the view then the field values out of the class is injected into the qualia of the field.
+XXXX	Named validator classes are stored in memory, when they are used in the XXXX	model or the view then the field values out of the class is injected into the qualia of the field.

 	The UI elements extract the qualia from the field to inject code into the HTML .
 	The JS in the client validates and enables actions

--- Notice currently it only implements Client side validation - server side must still be implemented
+-- Notice currently it only implements JS Stash validation(client and server) validation - SQL server validation must still be implemented

-## Alternative Mechanism
+## Alternative Mechanism 3}
+Update WIP changes to the stash, and validate against the stash. set flags in the stash and reload the page with the WIP stash.

+## Optional extra Mechanism
-The change log can also be stored in a cookie or on the server side  rather than accepting partial changes on the server .. needs some server side code.
+The change log can be stored in the client or server, allowing the user to review changes.
-A cookie is useful as it can keep changes even when the network has failed.
+	- security risk!
+	- must enable/disable system wide/user preferences/per instance
+	- Must be able to flag fields like bank account# password# etc to not be logged or be masked
+	- must be clearly visible
+	- must clear on logout

 ## Expressions
 Evaluate against compile time const values